NeuroTechX/ntx_slack_archive/eegdata.md

  >Older hardware will work, but from my understanding the 2016 hardware should work just fine with those three applications  mkos .
 Correct me if I'm wrong graeme

+3/20/2017 10:57 PM

+ **graeme** :

+ >That's right, and we're working on an update to the research tools for Windows, which will work with all the Muses (and be more awesome in general)